Bush Hill Park: Governance

-Bush Hill Park is one of seven wards which form the Edmonton parliamentary constituency.
+Bush Hill Park is one of seven wards which form the Edmonton and Winchmore Hill constituency.
 The three ward councilors elected in May 2018 were Will Coleshill, Jon Daniels and Clare De Silva.
 This was one gain for the Conservatives, who progressed from two to all three councillors.
 Enfield Council remains in Labour Control, as it has been since 2010.

 In September 2018, William Coleshill was suspended from the Conservatives after being accused of making racist comments.
 Later the same month, another Conservative councillor for Bush Hill Park, Jon Daniels, resigned.
 A by-election to replace him was held in November 2018, which was won by the Conservative candidate, James Hockney.
 Coleshill, who had continued to sit as an independent councillor after being suspended from the Conservative Party, lost his seat in June 2021 after failing to attend council meetings for six months.
 A by-election to replace him was held in July 2021, which was won by the Conservative Peter Fallart.

-The MP for Edmonton is Kate Osamor, Labour Co-op who polled 25,388 votes (61.4%) at the 2015 United Kingdom general election.
+The MP for Edmonton and Winchmore Hill is Kate Osamor, Labour Co-op who polled 25,388 votes (61.4%) at the 2015 United Kingdom general election.

 Geography

 Bush Hill Park is a popular residential suburb due to its good transport links and wide mix of quality housing.
-Amenities include a primary school, several places of worship, a public house, doctor and dentist surgeries and a selection of essential retail outlets and services.
+Amenities include two primary schools, several places of worship, a public house, doctor and dentist surgeries and a selection of essential retail outlets and services.
 Adjacent to the railway station is a parade of shops, and a small commercial area which includes the former bank now used as a nursery.

 Conservation area

 The conservation area can be divided into three distinct areas.
 Firstly, the main core of the estate to include Wellington Road (between Park Avenue and Illingworth Way), Queen Anne's Place, Queen Anne's Gardens, Dryden Road and Abbey Road.
-The second area Private Road was added to the conservation area in 1994.
+The second area, Private Road, was added to the conservation area in 1994.
 Bush Hill Park railway station and its immediate environs make up the third area.
-Two buildings of note in this area are the former bank and the Bush Hill Park Hotel.
+Two buildings of note in this area are the former bank and the Bush Hill Park Hotel, which now serves as a pub.

 Contained within the area there is a wide variety of building styles from 1880 to 1960 including examples of Baroque revival, Arts and Crafts and two Grade II listed houses.
 Open spaces include Bush Hill Park Recreation Ground, the Enfield Cricket Club and Bush Hill Park Tennis and Bowls Club.
 Also, of interest are the many mature trees, hedges and well-stocked front gardens that can be found throughout the neighbourhood.